×

 We asked expats in Livingston what banks they use and there advice about banking.
 They advised:

 "Livingston, is a unique and culturally rich town that offers a different experience from the typical expat destinations in the country.
 Before retiring there, expats should know that Livingston is only accessible by boat, which can make travel to and from the town a bit more challenging.
 The town is home to the Garifuna people, an Afro-Caribbean group, and their culture is very prominent in the area.
 This includes their language, music, dance, and food, which is different from the rest of Guatemala.
 The cost of living in Livingston is relatively low compared to many Western countries, but it's higher than in other parts of Guatemala.
 This is due to its remote location and the cost of importing goods.
 Healthcare facilities in Livingston are basic, so for serious medical conditions, you would need to travel to a larger city.
 It's recommended that expats have a comprehensive health insurance plan that covers medical evacuation.
 The climate in Livingston is tropical, with high humidity and rainfall throughout the year.
 It's important to be prepared for this type of weather, especially if you're not used to it.
 While Spanish is the official language of Guatemala, many residents of Livingston also speak Garifuna and English.
 Learning some basic Spanish phrases would be beneficial, but it's not as essential as in other parts of the country.
 Livingston is a small town, so it doesn't offer the same level of amenities and entertainment options as a larger city.
 However, it's a great place for those who enjoy outdoor activities, with plenty of opportunities for boating, fishing, and exploring the surrounding rainforest.
 Safety can be a concern in certain parts of Guatemala, but Livingston is generally considered safe.
 However, like anywhere, it's important to take precautions and stay aware of your surroundings.
 Finally, before moving to Livingston, it's a good idea to visit first to see if it's a good fit for your lifestyle and retirement goals.
-It's a unique place with a lot to offer, but it's not for everyone," explained one expat living in Livingston, Guatemala.
+It's a unique place with a lot to offer, but it's not for everyone," wrote one member in Livingston.

 What do expats in Livingston appreciate most about the local culture?